 Fortunately for us, on October 1st 2017, an amendment was enacted on the General Principles of Civil Law (民法总则).
 Its Article 24 changed the term ‘declare’ (in Article 19 of Civil Law) to ‘recognize’ when it comes to state the procedure for judging a person’s capacity.
 Essentially, this meant that the declaration of incapacity is not the premise of the declaration of capacity.
 The court can recognize the person’s capacity based only at any explicitly or implicitly stated recognition of the person’s incapacity in previous judgements.
 According to this change, Putuo District Court had to make a judgement declaring Xu’s full capacity in October, while it accepted our application as early as on August this year.

 And thus, with the recognition of full capacity, the first case under the Mental Health Law in China was concluded.
 Xu Wei started a brand new life as a free man, along with his girlfriend who, incidentally, was also committed to the same mental institution for many years.

 [Translated from the original article in Chinese by MDrights and edited by Jayasree Kalathil.
-This article is released under CC BY-ND-SA 4.0.
+This article is released under CC BY-NC-SA 4.0.
 Please ensure that this credit and licensing information is replicated while reposting this article]